Ron Hawkins has long been revered as one of Canada’s greatest contemporary singer-songwriters.

 In 1996, 2000 and again in 2005, Chart Magazine honoured the group’s 1991 debut album, Shakespeare My Butt, with spots in the top 10 of the Top 100 Canadian Albums of All Time.
 In 2000 and once again in 2015, Hawkins was voted Songwriter of the Year by NOW Magazine’s reader’s poll.
 Also in 2000, Ron received Toronto station 102.1 The Edge’s Lifetime Achievement Award.
 In 2008 The Lowest of the Low was inducted into the Canadian Indie Rock Hall of Fame and awarded gold records for Shakespeare My Butt.

-Over the years, Ron has written and released three additional LOTL albums, five solo discs, three records with his band The Rusty Nails, and in November 2012, Ron and The Do Good Assassins released the double disc Rome.
-Adding them all up, Spit Sputter and Sparkle is Ron’s 15th album of original material.
+Over the years, Ron has written and released four LOTL albums, five solo discs, three records with his band The Rusty Nails, and two with The Do Good Assassins.
+Do The Right Now is Ron’s 16th album of original material.

 Winnipeg Free Press